 Today, 96 percent of cancer patient data, including genomic data sets, are locked in individual hospitals.
 This restricts the world’s most capable cancer researchers from making tomorrow’s discoveries that could potentially change the course of this disease.
 During the last few years, OHSU has been working with Intel and other leading academic and cancer research institutions to build a precision medicine analytics platform that addresses this challenge.
-In this presentation, Dr. Druker, the developer of Gleevac and a pioneer in cancer treatment innovation, will share how his organization, in partnership with Intel, is launching the “Collaborative Cancer Cloud.”
-The Cancer Cloud enables providers to deliver more personalized care that leverages the most applicable and available data sets and analytical insights.
+In this presentation, Dr. Druker, the developer of Gleevac and a pioneer in cancer treatment innovation, will share how his organization is partnering with Intel, to deliver more personalized care that leverages the most applicable and available data sets and analytical insights.
 The connectivity of data and analytics has the potential to dramatically elevate the quality and effectiveness of cancer treatment across the country.

 Define the stages of precision medicine, including where and how each of them are operating today